-- iv) On March 2, 2016, the Company settled a debt owing to its largest shareholder, Pacific Opportunity Capital Ltd. ("Pacific") in the amount of \$300,000 for 2,000,000 common shares at a price of \$0.15 per common share.
-Pacific has arranged for 500,000 of these issued debt settlement shares to be set aside in a Bonus Pool to be granted to management based on the successful completion of certain milestones relating to the execution of the Company's joint venture business model. - v) Completed a non-brokered private placement on March 8, 2016 by issuing 7,000,000 units ("Unit") at a price of \$0.10 per Unit for gross proceeds of \$700,000.
+- i) On March 2, 2016, the Company settled a debt owing to its largest shareholder, Pacific Opportunity Capital Ltd. ("Pacific") in the amount of \$300,000 for 2,000,000 common shares at a price of \$0.15 per common share.
+Pacific has arranged for 500,000 of these issued debt settlement shares to be set aside in a Bonus Pool to be granted to management based on the successful completion of certain milestones relating to the execution of the Company's joint venture business model. - ii) Completed a non-brokered private placement on March 8, 2016 by issuing 7,000,000 units ("Unit") at a price of \$0.10 per Unit for gross proceeds of \$700,000.
 Each Unit consists of one common share and one non-transferable warrant.
 Each warrant entitles the holder to purchase one additional common share for a 4 year period at a price of \$0.15.
 In connection with the financing, the Company paid \$22,375 as a cash finder's fee and issued 223,750 finder's warrants, each of which is exercisable into one Unit at a price of \$0.10 for a period of 18 months.
 Each Unit consists of one common share and one non-transferable warrant exercisable for a 4 year period at a price of \$0.15.
 The value of the finder's warrants was determined to be \$22,979 and was calculated using the Black-Scholes option pricing model.
 Under the residual value approach, no value was assigned to the warrant component of the Units.
-The Company incurred additional share issue costs of \$29,629 in connection with this financing. - vi) Completed a non-brokered private placement on April 7, 2016 by issuing 3,100,000 units ("Unit") at a price of \$0.10 per Unit for gross proceeds of \$310,000.
+The Company incurred additional share issue costs of \$29,629 in connection with this financing. - iii) Completed a non-brokered private placement on April 7, 2016 by issuing 3,100,000 units ("Unit") at a price of \$0.10 per Unit for gross proceeds of \$310,000.
 Each Unit consists of one common share and one non-transferable warrant.
 Each warrant entitles the holder to purchase one additional common share for a 4 year period at a price of \$0.15.
 In connection with the financing, the Company issued 155,000 finder's warrants, each of which is exercisable into one Unit at a price of \$0.10 for a period of 18 months.
 Each Unit consists of one common share and one non-transferable warrant exercisable for a 4 year period at a price of \$0.15.
 The value of the finder's warrants was determined to be \$15,919 and was calculated using the Black-Scholes option pricing model.
 Under the residual value approach, no value was assigned to the warrant component of the Units.
-The Company incurred additional share issue costs of \$7,400 in connection with this financing. - vii) Completed a non-brokered private placement on September 28, 2016 by issuing 2,400,000 units ("Unit") at a price of \$0.125 per Unit for gross proceeds of \$300,000.
-Each Unit consists of one common share and a half non-transferable warrant.
-Each whole warrant entitles the holder to purchase one additional common share for a 3 year period at a price of \$0.20.
-In connection with the financing, the Company paid \$2,500 as a cash finder's fee and issued 20,000 finder's warrants, each of which is exercisable into one Unit at a price of \$0.125 for a period of 18 months.
-Each finder's warrant consists of one common share and one half non-transferable warrant exercisable for a 3 year period at a price of \$0.20.
-The value of the finder's warrants was determined to be \$1,050 and was calculated using the Black-Scholes option pricing model.
-Under the residual value approach, no value was assigned to the warrant component of the Units.
-The Company incurred additional share issue costs of \$9,850 in connection with this financing.
+The Company incurred additional share issue costs of \$7,400 in connection with this financing.